 As the name implies 33 Ranch & Saddlery is both a ranch and a saddlery.
-The ranch was started in the early seventies by Doug and Paula Kuschel.
+The ranch was started in the early seventies by Doug and Paula Kuschel in central Minnesota.
 Run as a commercial cow/calf operation, the 33 Ranch, then as it does now, believes in the use of good horses and traditional ways of handling cattle.

 Along the way Doug learned the art of custom saddlery and added the shop to the ranch.
 Doug and Paula’s daughter has joined them in the shop, and their son along with his wife now manage the cattle operation.

 After 27 years in business, we still hold to the tradition of “Cowboy Made – Cowboy Tough”